 On our last night in the Tetons, camped in Paintbrush Canyon below cliffs streaked with geologic strata, I lay awake for I’m not sure how long, listening to tremendous gusts building from high above us and growing in volume for several seconds before slamming into our trembling tents with a roar like a train passing close by.
 I had not yet heard the term katabatic winds, but when later I learned what it meant, I remembered that night.

 The Teton Crest Trail presents a couple of innocent deceptions.
 First of all, it does not stick to the Teton crest, if there even is one contiguous crest linking these densely packed spires and boulder heaps.
-That would require rock-climbing gear, advanced skills, and a high degree of emotional comfort with seeing a thousand feet of air beneath your heels.
+That would require rock-climbing gear, advanced skills, and a high degree of emotional comfort with seeing a couple thousand feet of air beneath your heels.
 But the Tetons do follow a north-south orientation that, at least on a map, forms something of a crest.
 And the Teton Crest Trail follows the course of the range, mostly sticking to alpine terrain, but also traveling through two of the most spectacular clefts ever carved into granite, Cascade Canyon’s north and south forks.

 The other misleading notion is calling the trip a trek of the Teton Crest Trail—it’s merely a good, simplified description and the name approximately describes the journey.
 But it is not strictly that; because the TCT lies deep in the mountains, hiking it requires linking with other trails as well.
 The good news is the variety of options for trips of different length and character created by accessing the TCT via trails leading up some of the range’s parallel, roughly east-west canyons.
 Granite, Open, Death, the main Cascade, and Paintbrush Canyons are all worthy destinations, as are the canyons in the adjacent national forest land that access the trail, including Phillips, Moose, and Teton.
 Or begin at the southern terminus of the TCT, off WY 22 just east of Teton Pass.
 You may discover, like me, that one hike here is like one potato chip: not nearly enough.

-Since that first trip, I’ve returned to the Tetons about 15 times—and counting—backpacking, climbing, backcountry skiing, and taking long dayhikes on pieces of the Teton Crest Trail and the various feeder trails that access it.
+Since that first trip, I’ve returned to the Tetons some 20 times—and counting—backpacking, climbing, backcountry skiing, and taking long dayhikes on pieces of the Teton Crest Trail and the various feeder trails that access it.
 One of the most enjoyable was one of my most recent: taking my kids, then age eight and six, on a three-day loop of Paintbrush and Cascade Canyons—their first backpacking trip in the Tetons—capped off with a sighting of two big bull moose on our last day.

 After so many visits, I still haven’t grown jaded about these mountains—I can’t seem to get enough of them.
 There are peaks and climbs still on my tick list, and hikes I want to repeat with my children.
 I’ve explored many corners of the range, but still consider a multi-day trip on the Teton Crest Trail one of the finest adventures in America.